Get noticed, Stay Safe

 Don’t speed!

-Illumination catches eyes.
+Illumination catches eyes

-There are plenty of companies that sell after-market lighting kits that not only increase the light you produce but also make your turn signals more dynamic.
+There are plenty of companies that sell aftermarket lighting kits that not only increase the light you produce but also make your turn signals more dynamic.

 Style

 Using your own personal style can also help you get perceived.
 Try looking through custom looks for your helmet.
-Add reflective strips to your current ridding jacket, or find something that matches your personality and stands way out.
+Add reflective strips to your current riding jacket, or find something that matches your personality and stands way out.

-Finally, if you are so inclined you can add chrome, custom paint, louder pipes (hear you coming), or other unique characteristics to your bike to help grab other people’s attention.
+Finally, if you are so inclined, you can add chrome, custom paint, louder pipes (hear you coming), or other unique characteristics to your bike to help grab other people’s attention.
 The more attention you can grab, the more likely you are to avoid being on the wrong end of that tweeting driver.

 PERCEIVE you and see you on the road